open-telemetry/opentelemetry-collector-contrib/receiver/cudareceiver/README.md

 ## Prerequisites

-CUDA Receiver is currently only supporte on the following environment.
+CUDA Receiver is currently only supported on the following environment.

 * OS: Ubuntu 18.04
 * CPU architecture: x86_64